lightly-ai/labelformat/docs/usage.md

 **Specifying Category Names:**

 Some formats require explicit category names.
+The names must be separated by commas and must be in the same order as the categories in the input file.

-Use the `--category-names` argument:
+Use the `--category-names` argument to specify the category names:

 ``` shell
 labelformat convert \